rust-lang/cargo/src/doc/src/reference/workspaces.md

 ways with different features are resolved.
 Some libraries depend on it being set to 2.

-An empty `[workspace]` table can be used with a `[package]` to conveniently create a workspace with the package and all of its path dependencies.

 ### Workspace selection

 When inside a subdirectory within the workspace, Cargo will automatically